 If your tomato cage falls over, lift it up carefully and anchor it the ground with stakes.
 If you live in a climate where harsh wind is prevalent, you may wish to do this as a precautionary measure.

 Never attempt to plant more than one tomato plant in a single cage.
 Overcrowding plants stunts their growth and minimizes the availability of essential nutrients.
 When nurtures properly, a tomato plant should have no trouble filling out a 5-foot wide diameter cage.
 While planting seedlings individually is better for the plant, it is also easier for you to maintain and harvest an individually sowed plant.
 Plus, if space-saving is your number one concern, rest assured that tomatoes can be planted in containers too.

 Caging tomatoes is extremely beneficial.
 Whether you’re planting bushy determinates or sky-high indeterminates, cages provide essential support and allow a tomato plant to grow more naturally and yield less blemished, more abundant crops.
 When choosing a cage, consider the growth potential of the tomato variety you plan to grow.
 What’s more, rule in any special precautions you may need to take to ensure your plants don’t topple over before they reach the height of their maturity.
 Finally, consider your personal budget, off-season storage capacity, and personal planting preferences.

-While there are many different styles of tomato supports to choose from, the tomato cages listed above are a great place to start when planning for your garden.
+While there are many different styles of best tomato supports to choose from, the best tomato cages listed above are a great place to start when planning for your garden.
 We hope you enjoyed our guide and reviews.
 Comment below to share your own experience with planting and caging tomatoes.